hapifhir/org.hl7.fhir.core/README.md

 | :---: |
 | [![Build Status][Badge-BuildPipeline]][Link-BuildPipeline] |

+This is the core object handling code, with utilities (including validator), for the FHIR specification.

 ### CI/CD

 All integration and delivery done on Azure pipelines.
 Azure project can be viewed [here][Link-AzureProject].